danielorn/container-intro/prerequisites/README.md

    ```
     No resources found in default namespace.
    ```
-2. Run the command `nerdctl run hello-world:latest` in a terminal.
+2. Run the command `docker run hello-world:latest` in a terminal.
 The output should be similar to below
     ```
     Hello from Docker!
     This message shows that your installation appears to be working correctly.